 So many people contribute to Appleton Wiske, it’s hard to name everyone.
 Volunteers drive the minibus, run coffee mornings, care for the sports field and children’s play area, manage the village hall, organise events and clubs, and so on – the list is endless.

-Appleton Wiske also benefits from services including a village shop and Post Office, a pub, a primary school, pre school, village hall, Church and Chapel, and weekly doctor’s surgery.
+Appleton Wiske also benefits from services including a village shop and Post Office, a pub, a primary school, pre-school, village hall, Church and Chapel.

 History of Appleton Wiske

 The village was here at the Domesday survey, and probably dates from far earlier.
 It was always a farming village, and it still is.
 In the eighteenth and nineteenth century, Appleton Wiske prospered under the linen industry, with other craftsmen such as shoemakers and blacksmith.
-Nowadays, our resident craftsmen concentrate on trades such as building, decorating, electrical work and website design.
+Nowadays, our resident craftsmen concentrate on trades such as building, decorating, electrical work and computerised working from home.